“The mind is its own place, and in itself can make a heaven of hell, a hell of heaven.”John Milton, Paradise Lost

 One of the hardest things is knowing the way, trying to show the way to someone you love, and having them not take hold of it.
 I’ve always been a sucker for the underdog, always wanted to love people back together.
 But when I started to really find myself, I swore off of it.
 “I need someone who’s healing or healed…” I told myself.
 But how much healing is healed enough?
 Perhaps I have learned the hard way, that it’s a certain kind of readiness that makes the difference.
 A readiness that can’t be rushed or manufactured, that can’t be wished or loved into existence.
 It must, at some juncture, emerge determinatively from within.

-If someone has not decided and settled within a readiness—a blazing determination to do all the work required, then you will offer these tools in vain.
-When the internal misbeliefs and coping mechanisms are still considered Friend and Protector, the ego will retaliate against every assault on them.
-Efforts to encourage and inspire and remind them will all be perceived as an assault on them.
+If someone has not decided and settled within a readiness, a blazing determination to do all the work required, then you will offer these tools in vain.
+When the internal misbeliefs and coping mechanisms are still considered Friend and Protector, the ego will retaliate against every assault upon them.
+Efforts to encourage and inspire and remind them will all be perceived as an assault.
 Only the individual themself may wage the war, and choose to relinquish these things.
-It can be complicated, because a person may truly want, and make efforts and progress to change.
+It can be complicated, because a person may truly want, and make efforts and progress toward change.
 But if they have not entirely and radically committed all to the endeavor, it will not be enough.
 It will thus remain a rollercoaster up and down as with one arm they throttle their misbeliefs and with the other they cling to them.
 No, they must resolutely let them go.
 And must then continue to turn the lies away each time they come back knocking on the door of the mind.
 It isn’t an easy process.
 It takes immense discipline and perseverance at the most difficult and often emotionally charged moments.
 But it is possible when one refuses to be a coward and a captive to the habits of their inner mind.

 “Awake, arise or be for ever fall’n.”John Milton, Paradise Lost